mk-fg/fgtk/README.rst

 Has all sorts of failure-handling and getaddrinfo-control cli options, can resolve port/protocol names as well.

+resolve-conf_
+'''''''''''''
-resolve-conf
+.. _resolve-conf: resolve-conf
-''''''''''''

-Python-3/Jinja2 script to produce a text file from a template, focused specifically on templating configuration files, somewhat similar to "resolve-hostnames" above or templating provided by ansible/saltstack.
+Python/Jinja2 script to produce a text file from a template, focused specifically on templating configuration files, somewhat similar to "resolve-hostnames" above or templating provided by ansible/saltstack.